Hosting your own NuGet feeds

 Instead of making packages publicly available, you might want to release packages to only a limited audience, such as your organization or workgroup.
 In addition, some companies may want to restrict which third-party libraries their developers may use, and thus direct those developers to draw from a limited package source rather than nuget.org.

 For all such purposes, NuGet supports setting up private package sources in the following ways:

 - Local feed: Packages are simply placed on a suitable network file share, ideally using

 nuget addto create a hierarchical folder structure (NuGet 3.3+).
 For details, see Local Feeds.

-- NuGet.Server: Packages are made available through a local server through HTTP.
+- NuGet.Server: Packages are made available through a local HTTP server.
 For details, see NuGet.Server.

-- NuGet Gallery: Packages are hosted on an Internet server using the NuGet Gallery Project on GitHub.
-NuGet Gallery provides user management and additional features such as an extensive web UI that allows searching and exploring packages from within the browser, similar to nuget.org.
+- NuGet Gallery: Packages are hosted on an Internet server using the NuGet Gallery Project (github.com).
+NuGet Gallery provides user management and features such as an extensive web UI that allows searching and exploring packages from within the browser, similar to nuget.org.